NomicFoundation/hardhat/docs/src/content/tutorial/creating-a-new-hardhat-project.md

 ## Hardhat's architecture

 Hardhat is designed around the concepts of tasks and plugins.
-The bulk of Hardhat's functionality comes from plugins, which as a developer [you're free to choose](/hardhat-runner/plugins/) the ones you want to use.
+The bulk of Hardhat's functionality comes from plugins, and [you're free to choose](/hardhat-runner/plugins/) the ones you want to use.

 ### Tasks

-Every time you're running Hardhat from the CLI you're running a task. e.g. `npx hardhat compile` is running the `compile` task.
+Every time you're running Hardhat from the command-line, you're running a task.
+For eample, `npx hardhat compile` is running the `compile` task.
 To see the currently available tasks in your project, run `npx hardhat`.
 Feel free to explore any task by running `npx hardhat help [task]`.

 :::tip